 Another good thing about living in the USA is that due to the size of the country Americans have more than twice the average living space of Europeans.

 It means that land prices and property prices are generally more affordable.
-There are, of course, exceptions such as New York City, San-Francisco and some other locations with eye-watering price labels.
+There are, of course, exceptions: living in Washington, DC doesn’t come cheap and such places like New York City, San Francisco and some other locations have eye-watering price labels.

 Yes, if you have a green card that allows you to reside legally in the USA.
 You can do so by getting employed by a US company or being sponsored by your family member who already lives legally in the USA.